-Manaslu Trekking is located under the restricted area trek in Nepal.
-Mt.
-Manaslu 8,163m is the eighth highest mountain in the world and reward with a stunning panorama and finest aspects of spectacular massifs.
+Manaslu trekking is located under the restricted area trek in Nepal.
+Mount manaslu 8,163 meter is the eighth highest mountain in the world and reward with a stunning panorama and finest aspects of spectacular massifs.

 Mt.
 Manaslu region trekking is located under the restricted area of off the beaten path trekking trail Nepal.
-Apart from Manaslu, we will also get chance to explore the stunning panorama of other mountains including, Annapurna, Himlung Himal (7,125m), Annapurna massif, and Ganesh Himal Peaks.
+Apart from Manaslu, Tourist can explore the stunning panorama of other mountains including, Annapurna, Himlung Himal (7,125m), Annapurna massif, and Ganesh Himal Peaks.

-Manaslu is standing isolated and yet in the very center of Nepalese Himalayas which part completely belongs to Nepal.
-Manaslu Trekking tour includes strong influences from Tibet mixing with typical and diverse Nepalese culture and ethnicity.
-Well, the contrasting ascent and descent gradients and the spacing of higher elevation lodges represent the area as the best trekking destination of Nepal Himalayas.
+Visiting mount Manaslu is standing isolated and yet in the very center of Nepalese Himalayas which part completely belongs to Nepal.
+Manaslu Trekking tour includes strong influences from Tibet mixed with typical and diverse Nepalese culture and ethnicity.
+Well, the contrasting ascent and descent gradients and the spacing of higher elevation lodges represent the area as the best trekking destination in the Nepal Himalayas.
 However use us to design your ultimate experience, and get hand-crafted trek tour trips built by local experts guides.

-How to get Manaslu Trekking permits in Nepal? and how much is the permit cost.
+How to get Manaslu Trekking permits in Nepal? and how much does the permit cost?

-Manaslu controlled region / restricted area permit: US$ 70 per week + US$10 per day extra for each trekker.
-The first check is at Jagat and last check Dharapani.
+Either Manaslu controlled region permit or Manaslu restricted area permit: US$ 100 per week + US$10 per day extra for each trekker.
+The first check is at Jagat and the last check is at Dharapani.
 You’ll probably need more than 7 days to get from place to place.
-Likewise, you need also Manaslu conservation area project (MCAP) permit: 2,000 (approx 20 Euro or US$20) + 13 % as a VAT and also Annapurna conservation area project (ACAP) permit: 2,000 (approx 20 Euro or US$20) + 13 % as a VAT.
+Likewise, you need also a Manaslu conservation area project (MCAP) permit that cost 3,000 (approx 25 Euro or US$28).
+And also Annapurna conservation area project (ACAP) permit 3,000 (approx 25 Euro or US$28).
+The permit cost includes 13% as a VAT as well.

-To explore Manaslu region trekking you should go through the registered company like Gokyo Treks and Expedition Pvt Ltd. We at Gokyo Treks and Expedition Pvt Ltd are happy to arrange your all kinds of permits and other travel arrangements so let us know your details.
-To obtain the permits, we need at least 20% advance deposits with a copy of passport and copy of visa and as well as passport size photographs.
-Remember, if you are going to Manaslu for any trekking tours than hiring at least one guide (support team member) is compulsory as it is rules of the government in terms of your safety..
+To explore Manaslu region trekking you should go through the registered company like Gokyo Treks and Expedition Pvt Ltd. We at Gokyo Trek Agency, are happy to arrange all kinds of permits and other travel arrangements in cheap, so let us know your details.
+To obtain the permits, we need at least 20% advance deposits with a copy of passport and copy of visa as well as passport size photographs.
+Remember, if you are going to Manaslu for any trekking tours then hiring at least one guide (support team member) is compulsory as it is a rule of the government in terms of tourist safety.

 Manaslu trekking seasonal fact during the whole yearDecember / January / February